-For help contact, CastleBranch at 888-723-4263 or at www.castlebranch.com.
+For help contact, CastleBranch at 888-723-4263 or at https://discover.castlebranch.com/.

-Complete all items by the established deadlines communicated to you by the Program Director, in addition to the stated timeframes in the Health Portals.
-Failure to complete requirements with in the required timelines may result in dismissal from the program.
+Complete all items by the established deadlines communicated to you by the program, in addition to the stated timeframes in the Health Portals.
+Failure to complete requirements within the required timelines may result in dismissal from the program.

-Background checks will be reviewed by the Program Directors.
-It is the student's responsibility to doublecheck that all requirements have been completed by the assigned deadlines.
+Background checks will be reviewed by the Program Directors or designee.
+It is the student's responsibility to double-check that all requirements have been completed by the assigned deadlines.
 Students are responsible for the cost occurred from all checks and screenings.